AT&T Is Only A Buy If You're Already Retired (NYSE:T)

 AT&T (NYSE:T) is the quintessential income stock.
 It has paid dividends for decades, raising the dividend for 36 years straight.
 While you could always count on the dividend being paid and even count on it rising slightly every year, you could not always count on capital appreciation.

 This is exactly the kind of situation investors are facing today.
 If you're looking for anything more than lacklustre capital appreciation - look elsewhere.
 If you're looking for solid dividend growth - look elsewhere.
 If, on the other hand, you're looking for a safe, high income with the prospect of that income rising almost in line with inflation, AT&T is the stock for you.
-In most cases, that would mean this stock is only a buy for investors already retired, who would naturally want a high current income, but care less about the prospect for rapid capital appreciation.
+In most cases, that would mean this stock is only a buy for investors already retired, who would naturally want a high current income but care less about the prospect for rapid capital appreciation.

 Momentum and capital appreciation do not come to mind when looking at this chart.
 A stock that is falling for most of the time, only interspersed with short periods of capital appreciation.
-In many ways this stock is a high-yielding bond, masquerading as a stock.
+In many ways, this stock is a high-yielding bond, masquerading as a stock.
 The one added benefit is that the coupon, or dividend, tends to rise by 2% a year, just about compensating for inflation.

 Over the last five years, the stock has fallen from approximately $44 to the current level of $28, a decline of 36%.
 Adding in the approximate $2 in dividends per year over those five years helps.
 But it still means investors have lost money over this time frame.
-Luckily for investors this is the past, and the future, with the current high yield, is likely to look better.
+Luckily, for investors, this is the past, and the future, with the current high yield, is likely to look better.

 Historical Dividend Growth

 There is nothing to put your finger on in terms of dividend growth streak with this company.
-36 years of continuous dividend growth puts this company into an elite group of stocks.
+36 years of continuous dividend growth put this company into an elite group of stocks.
 The growth rate of that dividend, however, has varied quite a lot over time.
-Usually it has been quite modest, but every now and then it has offered stellar growth.
+Usually, it has been quite modest, but every now and then, it has offered stellar growth.

 Back in late 2007, the dividend grew 12.7% from $0.355 to $0.40.
 Since then, though, the growth rate has been slow year in and year out.
 Granted, it has been predictable, but I still think investors would have wanted - and that it could have been possible - to offer some years of slightly higher growth rates.
 This would make it possible for retirees to be more comfortable over time that the income they receive from the stock will be adjusted for inflation.